 Outcome (stage two)

 If your claim is accepted at stage one, it will be sent to your examination board for consideration.
-The examination board will make an academic judgement and decide the outcome, if any.
 Accepted claims for late submission at stage one will have the late penalty removed automatically.

 -